20 June 2024

 In order to effectively eliminate CRSV, patriarchal norms and misogynistic attitudes must be changed.
 To achieve this, it is critical to tackle impunity so that perpetrators are dissuaded from committing acts of CRSV.
 Without this dissuasion, a culture of impunity serves to embolden the authors of violence, further fuel violations and creates a permissive environment for others to perpetrate these acts.

 The opening of Macrocaso 11 by the JEP in September 2023 was a major step forward for tackling Colombia’s culture of impunity.
 This national case seeks to investigate crimes of “gender-based violence, sexual violence, reproductive violence, and other crimes committed because of prejudice based on sexual orientation, diverse gender expression and/or gender identity in the …Colombian conflict”.
-This case also recognises the intersectional violence that the LGBTQI+ community face, acknowledging that 17% of cases being investigated were committed based on the victim’s sexual orientation, identity or gender expression and with the motivation to silence, eliminate or expel LGBTQI+ victims.
+This case also recognises the intersectional violence that the LGBTQI+ community faces, acknowledging that 17% of cases being investigated were committed based on the victim’s sexual orientation, identity or gender expression and with the motivation to silence, eliminate or expel LGBTQI+ victims.

 There is considerable evidence that gender equality promotes peace, and that tackling impunity serves to change attitudes facilitating greater equality.
 For peace to be sustainable in Colombia it is therefore essential that policies promote equal rights for women, girls and LGBTQI+ persons, including equal access to decision making arenas.
 Gender equality is the number one predictor of peace and the Women Peace and Security agenda offers transformative solutions and a new and different perspective to militarised masculinity, inequality and entitlement.